Some of the most common ways to make a gift to Humboldt State University are to write a check, make a gift using a credit card, or donate online.

 What is an outright gift of cash?

-An outright gift is any gift where you make a gift to Humboldt State University.
-The most common way for donors to make an outright gift is to write a check payable to the charity.
+An outright gift of cash is when you transfer funds to Humboldt State University and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to Humboldt State University.

 Gift provides immediate support

-Stan McNeil would like to make an immediate $15000 gift to Humboldt State University.
-Stan could write a check for this amount and earn a charitable deduction equal to $15000.
-Alternatively, Stan could make a gift using his credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
+Cathy Wolfe would like to make an immediate $15,000 gift to Humboldt State University.
+Cathy could write a check for this amount and earn a charitable deduction equal to $15,000.
+Alternatively, Cathy could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
 Gifts of checks and made via credit cards are considered cash gifts.

-- If Stan cannot use the entire deduction in the year of gift, he may carry the balance forward for five additional years.
+- If Cathy itemizes deductions but cannot use the entire deduction in the year of gift, she may carry the balance forward for up to five additional years.

-- Stan will gain the satisfaction of making a $15000 gift to Humboldt.
+- Cathy will gain the satisfaction of making a $15,000 gift to Humboldt.